 State of compliance

-Gastrans, a project company owned by Gazprom and Srbijagas, started with commercial operation at the beginning of this year.
-It was certified as an independent transmission operator in February 2020, under an exemption decision granted by AERS.
-This certification, however, did not take into account the Secretariat’s Opinion issued in December 2019.
+Gastrans, a project company owned jointly by Gazprom and Srbijagas, started with commercial operation at the beginning of this year.
+It was certified as an independent transmission operator, under an exemption decision granted by AERS which did not take into account the Secretariat’s Opinion.
 Both the certification and the exemption decision are not compliant with the Gas Directive.
 They also violate the pan-European solidarity principle.

 As all distribution system operators serve less than 100.000 final customers, they are exempted from the unbundling requirements by law.